quozd/awesome-dotnet/README.md

 * [Gtk#](https://github.com/mono/gtk-sharp) - Gtk# is a Mono/.NET binding to the cross platform Gtk+ GUI toolkit and the foundation of most GUI apps built with Mono
 * [MaterialDesignInXamlToolkit](https://github.com/ButchersBoy/MaterialDesignInXamlToolkit) - Toolkit for creating Material styled WPF apps
 * [Eto.Forms](https://github.com/picoe/Eto) - Cross platform GUI framework for desktop and mobile applications in .NET and Mono
+* [Dragablz](https://github.com/ButchersBoy/Dragablz) - Dragable, tearable WPF tab control (similar to Chrome) which supports layouts and is full themeable, including themese compatible with MahApps and Material Design.

 ## HTML and CSS